ociu/sphinx-traceability-extension/doc/usage.rst

 :sourcetype: *optional*, *multiple arguments (space-separated)*

-    The list of relationships that should all source items should have.
+    The list of relationships that all source items should have.
 This option is unrelated to the *target* option and is solely used to filter source items - in addition to the *source* filter.

 :status: *optional*, *multiple arguments (space-separated)*